 4. Study abroad

 Spending a semester abroad is another memorable college experience, giving you the opportunity to immerse yourself into a new culture while also earning college credits.
-It can also be pricey: according to the International Institute of Education, the all-encompassing average cost of studying abroad can total $18,000 per semester or $36,000 per full academic year.
+It can also be pricey: according to CIEE (Council On International Educational Exchange), studying abroad can cost up to $20,000 per semester.

 Your college or university also might be able to help: many schools also offer scholarships based on interests in certain fields (STEM remains a popular area), civic involvement, or financial need.
 The application criteria can range from a required essay to submissions via faculty recommendation only.

-Whatever your college plans—studying abroad or living on campus, joining a sorority or doing volunteer work in another country—building a savings plan is the best way to take control of your finances and make your college experience unforgettable.
+Whatever your college plans — studying abroad or living on campus, joining a sorority or doing volunteer work in another country — saving money in college is a great way to take control of your finances and make your college experience unforgettable.